 Participation in Classes

-The students and the professors will meet on specified Wednesdays for debriefings.
+The students and the professors will meet on specified day for debriefings.

 Students will meet with one of the instructors for individual consulting at times to be determined.

-Explain how participation is graded as a component of the course grade
+Attendance for scheduled meetings and evidence of appropriate progress according to scheduled due dates will be 20% of the final grade.

 Written assignments will include Review of Literature, Research Question(s) and Rationale, and a Draft of a Proposal of Study for a research study.